unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/{user-id}/token`

-Get a portals user token.
-This token can be used for logging into a domain or making API calls.
+Get a Portals user token.
+This token can be used to log into a domain or call APIs.

-* The token expires in 30 days once its generated.
+* The token expires in 30 days once it's generated.

 ##### Permissions

-One of the following:

 * User can get his own token.
 * User must have at least `d_u_view` [permission](#permission-object) to the domain.